stucco/docs/docs/arch-v1.md

 ### State

-Stand-alone collectors should not store or require any state (state should be stored with the scheduler).
+Stand-alone collectors may require state state (state should be stored with the scheduler, such as the last time a site was downloaded).
 Host-based collectors may need to store state (e.g. when the last collection was run).

 ### Input Transport Protocol